keras-team/autokeras/CONTRIBUTING.md

 ## API Guide

-You only need to read this guide if you are contributing or updating a new task module, e.g. TextClassifier, VideoClassifier.
+You only need to read this guide if you are creating or updating a new task module, e.g. TextClassifier, VideoClassifier.
 In general, all new task module should inherit their objects from the `Classifier` class in [`autokeras/classifier.py`](https://github.com/jhfjhfj1/autokeras/blob/master/autokeras/classifier.py).
 Reach out to us if you feel there is a special requirement.
 For every new feature, a new directory should be created inside the /autokeras directory, e.g. text_classifier.